sindrsh/openmathbooks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 OpenMathBooks is a collection of free math books ranging from elementary level to precalculus level.
-During the spring and summer of 2022 the collection will consist of the following books:
+The collection includes the following books:
 - First principles of math
 - Applied mathematics 1
 - Theoretical mathematics 1